luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 ![enter image description here](https://www.researchgate.net/profile/Benjamin_Sigurgeirsson/publication/260841079/figure/fig5/AS:296675668185106@1447744400111/Gene-body-coverage-on-average-for-each-group-Both-RIN-10-and-RiboMinus-show-even.png)
 - If you detect 3' bias at this stage you can either resequence (costly) or adjust for this bias in downstream analysis.

+### mRIN calculation using tin.py
+- RNA integrity number (RIN) is rarely reported in public data repositories.
+- Instead determine a measure of mRNA degradation in silico using RSeQCs tin.py script to produce a TIN.
+- TIN 0 (worst) - 100 (best).
+TIN 60 = 60% of transcript has been covered.
+- tin.py uses the deviation from an expected uniform read distribution across the gene body as a proxy

+`tin.py -i WT_1_Aligned.sortedByCoord.out.bam -r /home/camp/ziffo/working/oliver/projects/rna_seq_worksheet/sacCer3.bed`

+Output is an xls file and a summary txt file (mean & median values across all genes in sample).

+Visualise TIN in boxplots in [Rstudio](https://github.com/friedue/course_RNA-seq2015/blob/master/03_mRIN.R) using ggplot

 ```bash
 ml RSeQC
 ml R